Falazi/Prinput/how_to_use.md

 # CSS
 The default browser css is crusty but don't worry i got u fam.
 I made a nice css stylesheet that makes it look like a command line but a little less scary.
+It's what the screenshot of this library is using.
 It is included in the repository.

 I would like to make some more stylesheets too, like one that looks "modern" and a little less "command liney" so you can have a more conventional interface while still programming in a simple way.